RetroDECK/ES-DE/USERGUIDE.md

 **Respect per-file scraper exclusions**

 It's possible to set a flag per file to indicate that the file should be excluded from the multi-scraper.
 With this flag it's possible to override this setting and scrape all files anyway.

+**Exclude folders recursively**

+If this settings is enabled and a directory has its flag set to be excluded from the scraping, then the entire folder contents are skipped when running the multi-scraper.

+**Scrape actual folders**

+Enabling this option causes folders themselves to be included in the scraping.
+This is useful when games are grouped into folders that should themselves be scraped.
+For instance for DOS games or any multi-disk games where there is a folder for each game.

 ### UI settings